 But it can also be an expensive one – especially if you’re flatting, unable to earn much while studying or have to travel far to get to classes.

-The basic requirements are pretty standard and take into account things like your age (you generally have to be over 18 although there are some exceptions), whether you’re studying full-time (again there is some flexibility), the type of course you’re doing and whether you are a New Zealand citizen or permanent resident.
+- The basic requirements take into account things like your age (you generally have to be over 18 although there are some exceptions), whether you’re studying full-time (again there is some flexibility), the type of course you’re doing and whether you are a New Zealand citizen or permanent resident.

 - If you have children

 - If you have a partner (your partner’s income will be taken into account)

 - Once your parents' combined income is over approx $55,000, the amount of Student Allowance you could receive starts to drop

 - If their combined income is over $95,400, you get no Student Allowance at all

 - These cut-off levels can fluctuate depending on if you live at home, if you have siblings that are studying, and if your parents are together or not.

 - Use this calculator to see what you may be able to get as a Student Allowance